kehantan/labbook/docs/buffers_solutions/mtt_stock.rst

 MTT working solution
 ====================

+**Objective:** To prepare MTT working solution from MTT powder.

 * MTT comes in powder form.
 * Concentration of MTT we use in this lab is 5 mg/mL
-* MTT stock solution can be prepared on bench.
+* MTT solution can be prepared on bench.
 * We usually prepare 10 mL of MTT working solution in 15 mL centrifuge tube and store in freezer (-20 :math:`^{\circ}`\ C).
 * MTT solution is sensitive to light.
 So we need to wrap the prepared solution in aluminium foil before storing in freezer.